DucktorDanny/react-homepage/README.md

 # React HomePage

 > About a half year ago I made a homepage for myself into my browser when I used jquery to make it.
 But since then I learned a lot and now I am mainly using react so I decided to remake it.
+And now I learned about browser extension a lot so I am gonna use it as well.

 ## Some sample photos about it: